lmcai/PhyloHerb/README.md

 1. DNA extraction from herbarium specimens?
 How?!

 We have successfully extracted DNA from 200-year-old specimens.
-Age matters less than the preservation method of the specimen (see [this paper](https://www.frontiersin.org/articles/10.3389/fevo.2019.00439/full)).
-Standard commercial DNA extraction kits are frequently used (e.g, Tiangen DNAsecure Plant Kit, Qiagen DNeasy Plant Mini Kit).
-We used a [Promega Maxwell](https://www.promega.com/products/lab-automation/maxwell-instruments/maxwell-rsc-instrument/?catNum=AS4500) instrument that can process 16 DNA samples and extract their DNAs within an hour.
-This automatic approach is certainly more labour efficient, but for delicate precious samples manual extractions have more guaranteed yields.
+Age matters less than the preservation methods (see [this paper](https://www.frontiersin.org/articles/10.3389/fevo.2019.00439/full)).
+Standard commercial DNA extraction kits are frequently used to obtain DNA (e.g, Tiangen DNAsecure Plant Kit, Qiagen DNeasy Plant Mini Kit).
+We used a [Promega Maxwell](https://www.promega.com/products/lab-automation/maxwell-instruments/maxwell-rsc-instrument/?catNum=AS4500) instrument that can process 16 DNA samples simultaneously and extract their DNAs within an hour.
+This automatic approach is certainly more labour efficient, but manual extractions have more guaranteed yields for delicate precious samples.

-2. Where can I found the genome sizes of my species?
+2. Where can I find the genome sizes of my species?

 In addition to searching through the literature or conduct your own flow cytometry experiments, you could also check the [Plant DNA C-value database](https://cvalues.science.kew.org/) put together by Kew.